-Russian court jails 11 men over subway suicide bombing
+Russian court jails 11 people over subway suicide bombing

 ST. PETERSBURG, Russia (AP) - A court in St. Petersburg, Russia’s second largest city, on Tuesday convicted 11 people in relation to a deadly suicide bomb attack on the city’s metro.

-The court sentenced one man to life in prison and handed lengthy prison terms - from 19 to 28 years - to the other 10 defendants.
+The court sentenced one man to life in prison and handed lengthy prison terms - from 19 to 28 years - to the other 10 defendants, nine men and one woman.

 The explosion in a St. Petersburg subway train on April 3, 2017, killed 16 people, including the suicide bomber, and wounded more than 50.